 Drive posts, parking posts, security posts (whatever you prefer to call them) could be a cheaper option than installing new gates at the end of your driveway.
 Such posts are one of the most popular home storage security methods used by motorhome owners.

-If positioned correctly to ensure that your motorhome cannot squeeze down either side of the post they make it difficult for trespassers to take the vehicle off the drive and of course they act as a great visible deterrent.
+If positioned correctly, to make sure that your motorhome cannot squeeze down either side of the post, they make it difficult for trespassers to take the vehicle off the drive, and of course, they act as a great visible deterrent.

-Posts don’t have to cost the earth either, prices start from around £50, although there is of course a bit of work involved to install them, especially the telescopic type that drop into the ground when a hole will need to be dug to accommodate the post when retracted.
-The fold down type can be slightly easier to fit but the base will still securing with large bolts drilled into the ground.
-Of course it’s worth going for a well made one, Bulldog being one of the most popular manufacturers of driveposts in the motorhome market.
+Posts don’t have to cost the earth either, prices start from around £50, although there is a bit of work involved to install them, especially the telescopic type that drop into the ground when a hole will need to be dug to accommodate the post when retracted.
+The fold-down type can be slightly easier to fit but the base will still securing with large bolts drilled into the ground.
+Of course, it’s worth going for a well made one, Bulldog being one of the most popular manufacturers of drive posts in the motorhome market.